Using the Lime Console

 listener can be selected using the file dialog that is displayed when the

-button is pressed.
-The .class
+Select button is pressed.
+The .class containing the

 bytecode for the listener must be selected.